History of MBCN

 Within weeks, people living with metastatic breast cancer found us on the Internet and we began receiving contacts from across the country.
 New members joined and we soon had a membership of 350 - stretching way beyond the boundaries of New York City!
 Shortly thereafter, we found that social workers, health care providers and family members were seeking information on our website.

 A committee member, Amy, suggested we come out of hiding during "pink ribbon month" and she contacted Mayor Bloomberg's office to request a proclamation declaring October 13 (the day of a metastatic program sponsored by MBCN, YSC and NYU Hospital) to be Metastatic Breast Cancer Awareness Day in New York City.

 We let our members know and in almost no time at all, Living Beyond Breast Cancer got a proclamation from the mayor in Philadelphia, PA, and Ruth Gesmer Silverman in Buffalo Grove, IL and Meg Fels in Princeton, NJ. followed suit, resulting in similar proclamations for their cities.

 We held our second National Conference at MD Anderson Cancer Center in Houston, Texas, hosted by Dr. Gabriel Hortobagyi.
 This was a two-day conference, which drew a full house in attendance.

 We provided all attendees with free metastatic t-shirts - encouraging them to wear them in cancer walks to get that word ‘metastatic' out there!
-These shirts remain free to all walkers.

 We published and began distribution of our first brochure: Diagnosis- Metastatic Breast Cancer...
 What Does It Mean For You?
 Shortly thereafter, Nina died and Ellen Moskowitz stepped up as President, Suzanne Hebert as Vice-President, and Lisa Lesko as Secretary.